yuchdev/Articles/articles/personal/sol-invictus-14.md

 "Did you find the arrows there?"
 I asked in amazement.

 "No. I found scratches from the tips.
-By the way, try to imagine it -- forty thousand people are standing in a square in the desert, such a formation will later be officially called a square in military science, and horsemen in colorful clothes are galloping around and shooting bows endlessly...
+By the way, try to imagine it -- forty thousand people are standing in a square in the desert, such a formation will later be officially called "square" in military science, but back then it was something new, and horsemen in colorful clothes are galloping around and shooting bows endlessly...

 "I can," I replied, stirring my coffee with a spoon.
 "Such a *Borodino* of the poet Lermontov."